Uday Bhembre

 Uday Laxmikant Bhembre (born 27 December 1939) is an Indian lawyer, Konkani writer and politician who served as member of the Goa, Daman and Diu Legislative Assembly, representing the Margao Assembly constituency from 1984 to 1989.
 He is noted for his role as the editor of the Konkani daily, Sunaparant, and as a Konkani language activist.
 Bhembre is also widely known as the lyricist of the famed Goan Konkani language song "Channeache Rati".

 Early life

 Uday Laxmikant Bhembre was born on 27 December 1939 in Margão, Goa, Portuguese India during the Portuguese Empire (now in India).
-He is the son of freedom fighter Laxmikant Bhembre.
+He is the son of independence activist Laxmikant Bhembre.